-There are many excellent apps on the market these days that allow you to add lighting effects and textures to your iPhone photos.
+There are many excellent iPhone photo apps that allow you to add lighting effects and textures to your iPhone photos.
 Therefore, if you want to develop a new app along these lines, it really needs to be unique in its approach.
 The developers of the newly updated Lens Distortion app have done just that, allowing you to add photo-realistic sun flare, light leaks, haze, fog and glass fragments to your iPhone photos.
 In this article we’ll take a closer look at the Lens Distortions app to see what it has to offer.

 An App With A “Professional” Pedigree